-Mr.Allen has more than 35 years of experience in business and finance, during which time he has co-founded 8 successful technology and med-tech businesses.
-In 1998 Mr. Allen co-founded Regeneration Technologies, Inc. (Nasdaq:RTIX), a tissue regeneration and biomaterials spin-off from the University of Florida, raising the initial venture capital and leading its initial public offering in 2000.
-Among the other companies he has co-founded are OrthoHelix (small-bone orthopedic implants), Optima Neuroscience (EEG seizure detection and prediction), Chaologix (chaos-based computing), ViewRay (guided radiation therapy) and HyGreen (electronic hand hygiene monitoring).
+Mr.Allen has 30 years of experience in business and finance, including 16 years in executive leadership positions with technology and med-tech businesses.
+In 1998 Mr. Allen co-founded Regeneration Technologies, Inc. (Nasdaq:RTIX), developing the company's strategic business plan, negotiating the spin-off of the company’s underlying technology from the University of Florida, raising the initial venture capital, and leading its initial public offering in 2000.

-Mr. Allen was a founder and principal in Synogen, a private venture fund investing in early-stage biomedical and medical device companies, and co-founder of Emergent Growth Fund, an angel investment fund.
+Mr. Allen is also the founder of Synogen, a private venture fund investing in early-stage biomedical and medical device companies, and co-founder of Emergent Growth Fund, an angel investment fund.
 With a background in technology, business and finance, he has had responsibility for finance, business development, IT, HR, IR, technology licensing and M&A, and has negotiated several acquisitions as well as venture capital funding for several successful start-ups.
 He is also co-founder and director of Sustainable Cambodia, a 501(c)(3) nonprofit organization working to create a sustainable quality of life in Cambodian villages.

 Dr. Wohltjen focuses on applying the latest advances in microsensor technologies to the analysis of exhaled breath as a diagnostic matrix.
 Trained as both an electrical engineer and a chemist, Dr. Wohltjen has been actively engaged in the development and commercialization of novel chemical sensing devices and systems since 1976.
 In the 1980's he formed the Chemical Microsensor research group at the US Naval Research Lab that pioneered a number of important advances in chemical sensor technology.
 Later he founded Microsensor Systems, Inc. (MSI) and led the commercial development of Surface Acoustic Wave (SAW) microsensors for detecting chemical warfare threats.